elementor/elementor-developers-docs/src/managers/registering-finder-categories.md

 This hooks to the new `elementor/finder/categories/register` action hook that holds the finder categories manager.
 The manager then registers new finder categories by passing the finder category instance.

 ## Registering New Finder Categories in Previous Versions

-For earlier versions of Elementor, register new finder categories using the following code:
+For earlier versions, prior to Elementor 3.5, register new finder categories using the following code:

 ```php
 /**